-You are really excited to start your career as a radiologist.
-And, you are interviewing hoping to find a job where you can make the most money and pay off your student debt.
-Well, there is much more to finding the right job than just assessing the income.
+You are excited to start your career as a radiologist.
+And, you are interviewing, hoping to find a job where you can make the most money and pay off your student debt.
+There is much more to find the correct position than just assessing the income.
 Of course, you should consider the location and job profile.
-Just as importantly, however, you also need to figure into your calculations the workload and relative value units (RVUs) you need to complete in order to reach that income.
+Just as importantly, however, you also need to figure into your calculations the workload and relative value units (RVUs) you need to complete to reach that income.

 Avoid the following situation: an insurmountable daily imaging workload with a queue of patient studies that never ends.
 A job like this is bound to end badly.
-But, what is an unsafe workload for you, the radiologist and/or patient?
-Or more specifically, when looking for a job, how many studies are too much to read on a daily basis?
+But, what is an unsafe workload for you, the radiologist?
+Or, more accurately, when looking for a job, how many studies are too much to read daily?
 Let’s investigate these issues together by examining some of the markers of workload and then get to some more specifics about the appropriate RVUs for an individual radiologist.

 The Lowly RVU

-Before we arrive at a conclusion about how much work is too much, we first have to define a unit of work.
-We call the basic measurement of work, the RVU or relative value unit.
-According to a great presentation on the history of insurance, the first “RVU” came out in 1992 (1), a relative value unit consists of three different components- physician work, practice expense, and malpractice.
-Most of the cost/workload of the RVU relates to physician work and practice expense.
+Before we conclude how much work is too much, we first have to define a unit of work.
+The essential measurement of work is the RVU or relative value unit.
+According to an excellent presentation on the history of insurance, the first “RVU” came out in 1992 (1).
+It defined a relative value unit as three different components- physician work, practice expense, and malpractice.
+Most of the cost/workload of the RVU relates to physician work and practice expenses.

 So, who decides the cost of an RVU?
-Basically, the American Medical Association defined a committee called the AMA Specialty Society Relative Value Update Committee (the RUC).
-It consists of an expert panel made up of an individual from the 21 major national specialty societies, two IM specialists, one primary care practitioner, one specialist, and 6 additional committee members.
-They assign exactly what the Medicare costs are for each procedure.
+The American Medical Association defined a committee called the AMA Specialty Society Relative Value Update Committee (the RUC).
+It consists of an expert panel of an individual from the 21 major national specialty societies, two IM specialists, one primary care practitioner, one specialist, and six additional committee members.
+They assign explicitly what the Medicare costs are for each procedure.
 (1)

 Why Is The Average RVUs Per Radiologist Is Important?
 (And Why It’s Not!)

 OK.
-So, we have basically defined what makes an RVU and who creates an RVU for any given procedure.
-The next important question: What is the median number of RVUs per radiologist throughout the country.
-Well, I found a fairly recent article in Aunt Minnie that reports just that.
-(2) To summarize, it says that the average radiologist performed 8907 RVUs in 2016.
-Now that we know the average RVUs per radiologist, it’s a fairly simple step to ask what the average number of RVUs per radiologist per year is in any given practice.
-Usually, the business or practice manager can obtain the number for you if you ask.
+So, we have defined what makes an RVU and who creates an RVU for any given procedure.
+The following important question: What is the median number of RVUs per radiologist throughout the country.
+Well, I found a relatively recent article in The Reading Room that reports just that.
+(2) To summarize, it says that the average radiologist performed 10,020 RVUs in a 2020 survey.
+Now that we know the average RVUs per radiologist, it’s a relatively simple step to ask the average number of RVUs per radiologist per year in any given practice.
+Usually, the business or practice manager can obtain the number if you ask.
 If you find that the number deviates significantly from the mean, perhaps, you are looking at too few or too many studies.

 But wait… There’s more to the equation!
 Let’s say you are a neuroradiologist that reads almost exclusively high-value RVU MRIs.
 Perhaps, you may read them significantly quicker than a general radiologist.
 Then, you can probably handle more RVUs than the average radiologist.
-Or, let’s say you just started out and have not yet picked up speed with dictating yet.
-In that case, you are likely going to read lower amounts of RVUs.
-Therefore, you have to put in your own weighted factor to come up with how much work is reasonable.
+Or, let’s say you just started and have not yet picked up speed with dictating.
+In that case, you will likely read lower amounts of RVUs.
+Therefore, you have to put in your weighted factor to determine how much work is reasonable.

 Why Are Daily RVUs Even More Important?

-Finally, we have come up with your individual optimal yearly RVU number where you should lie within a reasonable spectrum.
-Yet, it is impossible in any given practice to conform to that number exactly on a daily basis.
+Finally, we have developed your individual optimal yearly RVU number where you should lie within a reasonable spectrum.
+But, it is impossible to conform to that number precisely every day in any given practice.
 Some days you will have more studies and others less.

-To add even more variation, in some practices the radiologists may take 16 weeks of vacation, leaving only 36 weeks to complete all the work.
-In order to make the appropriate calculation of RVUs in this sort of practice, you would need to take the individual practice’s annual RVU number and divide by the number of days per year worked.
+To add even more variation, in some practices, the radiologists may take 16 weeks of vacation, leaving only 36 weeks to complete all the work.
+To make the appropriate calculation of RVUs in this sort of practice, you would need to take the individual practice’s annual RVU number and divide it by the number of days per year worked.
 In actuality, that yearly average total RVU number does not measure the amount of daily work.
 A more appropriate calculation would be the daily RVU number.
-Therefore, a practice with a seemingly normal yearly RVU number can actually have a daily RVU number that is exceedingly high.
+Therefore, a practice with a seemingly ordinary yearly RVU number can have an exceedingly high daily RVU number.

 The RVU Tipping Point